Table of Contents (click to expand)

 Water in a cloud possesses potential energy as a virtue of its height.
 The gravitational potential energy of an object can be measured by multiplying its height (with respect to Earth’s surface) by its weight and the gravitational constant (9.8 m/s2).
 Let’s look at this in a more straightforward way.

-Suppose that your city receives 100cm of rainfall annually (average annual precipitation in the USA is about 77 cm – climate report) and your house has a roof of about 200 m2 (standard size).
-This amounts to about 20 m3 or 20 kg of water.
-Considering that the raindrops come from stratus clouds, at about 2000 m in elevation, this amounts to roughly 400 MJ or 111 kWh of lost potential energy.
+Suppose that your city receives 100cm of rainfall annually (average annual precipitation in the USA is about 77 cm – climate report) and your house has a roof of about 20 squares or 2000 square feet (standard size).
+Doing some math based on these numbers, you will see that this amounts to roughly 111 kWh of lost potential energy.
 The number seems small, but when considered over an area of about 1 km2, the amount of energy “falling” would be enough to power around 1000 houses.

 Just like most other sources of power on our planet, rainfall derives its energy from the Sun.
 The Sun is the ultimate pump that fuels all forms of life and resources.
 At Earth’s surface, the energy density of the Sun is about 1,000 W/m2.
 To put this in perspective, if all the sunlight energy irradiating the Earth’s surface in Texas alone could be converted to electricity, the power generated would be equivalent to 300 times the total power produced by all the power plants in the world!